talkdesk-tdx/justify/README.md

 * `com.ibm.icu:icu4j`

 Besides the library itself, one of [Java API for JSON Processing (JSR 374)] implementations is needed during runtime.
-This library supports the following implementations and you can select whichever you prefer.
-1. [Jakarta JSON Processing]
+This library supports the following implementations and you should select [Jakarta JSON Processing]
-2. [Apache Johnzon]
-3. [Joy]

-Please add exactly one dependency to your build as shown below.
+Please add this dependency to your build as shown below.

 #### Jakarta JSON Processing
 *Maven*